 We recommend the following protocol for collecting, processing, and responding to early feedback:

 Determine what kind of feedback would helpful to you and your teaching staff.
 While students may not be experts on teaching, per se, they are well-positioned to tell you about their experiences trying to learn the material in your course.
 In general, the key areas that speak to a student’s experience of a course are:

-- How the course is structured or organized;
+- How the course is structured and organized;

-- How the readings and assignments are perceived;
+- How well the readings and assignments relate to the course goals;

-- The student workload and amount of effort required.
+- The workload and amount of effort required;

 - Process it.
-Whether you sit down with a member of the Bok staff, your Departmental Teaching Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
+Whether you sit down with a member of Bok's senior staff, a Pedagogy Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
 It is easy to fixate on one outlier comment, particularly a negative one.
 In their book Thanks for the Feedback, Doug Stone and Sheila Heen highlight three "triggers" that may keep us from learning from a piece of feedback: (1) truth ("this feedback is simply wrong"), (2) relationship ("whether or not it's true, I can't hear this feedback from you"), and (3) identity ("I'm not that kind of person").
 An interlocutor can help you see past these triggers and discover patterns that your emotional response to the feedback can obscure.

 - Stick to your plan.
 Perhaps this goes without saying, but if you've promised students that you will change some aspect of your teaching in response to their feedback, make sure that you follow through!
 Better yet, co-opt your students into this process: tell them that you hope they'll hold you to account if they notice that something that might help their learning is going missing.
 By involving them in the design and delivery of your teaching, you'll help them become more aware of their own habits as students, and get more meaningful summative feedback at the end of the term.